MARKET SNAPSHOT: Dow Powers Through 25,000; Major Indexes At Records

 Which stocks are in focus?

-Shares of Tesla Inc. (TSLA) fell 1.3%.
+Shares of Tesla Inc. (TSLA) fell 0.5%, well off its lows of the session.
 The electric-car maker said late Wednesday it had delivered fewer-than-expected vehicles in the fourth quarter (http://www.marketwatch.com/story/tesla-pushes-back-model-3-production-target-as-fourth-quarter-deliveries-fall-short-2018-01-03) as it pushed back a Model 3 production target.

 See: What you need to know about the huge flaws affecting Intel and others (http://www.marketwatch.com/story/meltdown-and-spectre-are-huge-vulnerabilities-for-intel-and-more-what-you-need-to-know-2018-01-03)